 Hong Kong, China Project Center (IQP)

-Hong Kong ("Fragrant Harbour" or "Incense Harbour" in Cantonese) is a former British Crown Colony (1842-1997) and now autonomous territory and special administrative region of China.
-This global financial center is located south of Mainland China and east of the Pearl River Estuary.
+Hong Kong ("Fragrant Harbour" or "Incense Harbour" in Cantonese) is a former British Crown Colony (1842-1997) and now an autonomous territory and special administrative region of China.
+This global financial center is located in the southern region of Mainland China and east of the Pearl River Estuary.
 At 7.2 million residents, Hong Kong covers a total land and sea area of 2,754 km2 and ranks as the world's fourth most densely populated sovereign state or territory.
-Nicknamed "Pearl of the Orient", Hong Kong is renowned for its deep natural harbour, which provides international cargo ships ready access, and "cement forest" skyline with an extremely high density of skyscrapers.
-As much of Hong Kong's terrain is hilly to mountainous with steep slopes, less than 25% of the territory's landmass is developed, and about 40% of the remaining land area is reserved as country parks and nature reserve.
-Hong Kong has a humid subtropical climate: summer is hot and humid and winters are mild and sunny.
-Average temperatures in February range from 59°F to 66°F.
+Nicknamed "Pearl of the Orient", Hong Kong is renowned for its deep natural harbour, which provides international cargo ships ready access, and its "cement forest" skyline with an extremely high density of skyscrapers.
+As much of Hong Kong's terrain is hilly to mountainous with steep slopes, less than 25% of the territory's landmass is developed, and about 40% of the remaining land area is reserved as country parks and nature reserves.
+Hong Kong has a humid subtropical climate: summer is hot and humid and winters are mild and relatively dry.
+Average temperatures in February range from low 50’s°F to low 70’s°F.

 Hong Kong cuisine has been influenced by many different cultures, both Asian and Western.
-Common ingredients include the century egg, cabbage, shitake, red bean, hoisin sauce, shrimp, scallops and lotus seed.
+Common ingredients include chinese cabbage, shitake and many other kinds of mushrooms, red bean paste in buns, hoisin sauce, shrimp, seafood of many varieties, bamboo shoots and lotus root.
 Common dishes are hot pot and dim sum.
 Peanuts are used in some dishes and it may be hard to identify what is in a particular sauce.
+MSG is also commonly used in many dishes.
 Make sure to take any dietary restrictions or allergies (nuts in particular) into account as you consider this site and inform your advisor and IGSD of any health concerns well in advance of your participation in this program.

 Students must arrive on or before the posted start date and stay through the posted end date of the program.
 Dates will be posted at the top of this page.
 WPI housing will be available from the start date to the end date.
 If students plan to arrange any personal travel before or after the program, they will be responsible for arranging and paying for their own housing.